devpunks/snuggsi/README.md

 ### `HTML` Declaration

 `HTML` has always been a declarative language.
 Why not just use it to declare Custom Elements?
 If you know [how to write `HTML`](https://developer.mozilla.org/en-US/docs/Web/HTML) you can start using **snuggsiツ**.
 Sometimes you need to sandbox a section of your page for styling.
 Other times you need a custom container of complex functionality.
-Either way you usually start with a plain ole' `HTML` element Declaration :
+Either way you usually start with a plain ole' `HTML` element declaration:

 #### A Brief History Lesson

 _Not all HTML tags are created equal!_

 A _"valid `HTML` Element"_ has always _allowed_ non-standard tag names _(as long as you remember to provide a closing tag)_.
-In the bad old days of the web, [`HTML5` elements were once _"non-standard"_ to `HTML 4.0`](https://johnresig.com/blog/html5-shiv) :
+In the bad old days of the web, [`HTML5` elements were once _"non-standard"_ to `HTML 4.0`](https://johnresig.com/blog/html5-shiv):

 ```html
 <a>…</a> <!-- valid (hyperlink) -->